Standard Accessibility Training

 Who should take the course?

 We encourage anyone interested in learning more about digital accessibility to take the course.
-This course is also required by policy for anyone at Western that manages, develops, or creates Western websites, applications, or other digital platforms.
+This course is also required by policy for anyone at Western maintaining websites and applications, or creating digital content.
 This can include, but isn't limited to:

 - Current or newly appointed website editors